azifydev/aziface-mobile/README.md

 ## How to add images in Aziface SDK module?

-The `logoImage` and `cancelImage` properties represents your logo and icon of the button cancel.
+The `logo` and `cancel` properties represents your logo and icon of the button cancel.
 Does not possible to remove them from the module.
 Default are [Azify](https://www.azify.com/) images and `.png` format.
 By default in `Android` the logo image is shown, but on `iOS` it isn't shown, It's necessary to add manually.

 ### How to add images in Android?